gasparrini/2015_jeandron_PlosMed_Rcodedata/README.md

-### Updated code from Jeandron et al, Plos Med 2015
+### Updated Rcode and data from Jeandron PlosMed 2015

 --------------------------------------------------------------------------------